homezhan/artoolkit-docs/3_Marker_Training/marker_training.md

 ##Tips for Best Results
 - The markers will work best if they're trained on the same camera that is used for the actual application.
 The camera should be [accurately calibrated][config_camera_calibration] prior to running mk_patt.
 - Don't forget that markers can be color.
 Adding color to markers can enhance the AR application.
-- A common mistake is to try and use markers with much too-fine of detail in the pattern.
-ARToolKit samples the pattern at only a resolution of 16x16 pixels, so if you're getting markers mistaken for each other or not recognized, check whether your markers appear similar to each other when the pattern graphic is scaled down to a 16x16 pixel image.
+- A common mistake is to try and use markers with too much fine detail in the pattern.
+By default, ARToolKit samples the pattern at only a resolution of 16x16 pixels, so if you're getting markers mistaken for each other or not recognized, check whether your markers appear similar to each other when the pattern graphic is scaled down to a 16x16 pixel image.

 [marker_about]: 3_Marker_Training:marker_about
 [marker_barcode]: 3_Marker_Training:marker_barcode